COMM 201 - Introduction to Communication Studies (3 Hours)

 Curriculum: OC

-COMM 300 - Topics in Communication Studies Research (3 Hours)
+COMM 300 - Communication Theories (3 Hours)

 Curriculum: EL

-COMM 303 - Communication Law and Ethics (3 Hours)
+COMM 303 - Media Law and Ethics (3 Hours)

 This class will examine what a journalist/professional communicator has a right to do (or not) in communication law.
 We will also discuss how we decide what is right for media and communicators to do.
 A range of First Amendment topics will be discussed as they apply to freedom of speech or freedom of the press.
 Students will learn to analyze potential ethical issues and learn processes to make the best decisions possible when considering various stakeholders.
 Offered alternate years.
 Cross-list: COMM 303.
 C21:OC.